All you Need to Know About Doing Business As (DBA)

 How to get a DBA for a business?

 To apply for DBA one needs to complete the paperwork either in a county clerk’s office or state government office.
-Depending upon the business structure, state, or the city where the business is established, one needs to apply for DBA to the concerned authority.
+Depending upon the business structure, state, or city where the business is established, one needs to apply for DBA to the concerned authority.

 Does DBA involve tax filing?

-You must file taxes for your business no matter whether you filed DBA or not, as DBA is not a legal entity.
+You must file taxes for your business no matter whether you filed a DBA or not, as DBA is not a legal entity.
 Depending upon your business structure it will be determined how often you will need to file taxes, either quarterly or annually.

 How much does it cost to start a DBA?